 Located in such close proximity to Baa Atoll’s UNESCO Biosphere Reserve, we see sustainability as a non-negotiable and we keep it at the core of everything we do.
-Working very closely with the Manta Trust Foundation we see to create mantra ray sanctuary right here in the Resort’s lagoon.
-We have coral restoration projects run by the resort biologist, which will monitor and protect marine life.
+Working very closely with the Manta Trust Foundation we see to create manta ray sanctuary right here in the Resort’s lagoon.
+We have coral restoration projects run by the resort biologist, with tasks to monitor and protect marine life.
 A big focus is dedicated on the resorts ‘Green Engage’ initiatives to minimise carbon footprint.

 Protecting and preserving our lagoon and surrounding ocean is at the heart of everything that we do.
 Our Marine Discovery Centre run by a team of experienced and passionate resident Marine Biologists are excited to share their knowledge and research through weekly screenings of educational documentaries, conducting presentations on the marine life and their coral restoration activities.
 These efforts are shared with the Guests during educational presentation at The Retreat.

 Recognizing the unique privilege of occupying an island in such close proximity to Baa Atoll’s UNESCO Biosphere Reserve, sustainability and protecting the marine life is non-negotiable.
 Working in collaboration with the Manta Trust Foundation and their mission to protect the graceful manta rays and the ocean they inhabit is part of our efforts.
 Here at InterContinental® Maldives Maamunagau Resort we encourage our guests to join in our conservation efforts through the “Adopt A Manta” initiative, taking part in our educational presentations or research as well as initiatives excursions to manta sites in our very own lagoon and at Hanifaru Bay.
 Join the team in an educational presentation on how you can be part of protecting these gentle giants.